CBD is it Stuff Stoners Like?

-CBD occurs naturally in hemp and marijuana plants.
+CBD is everywhere nowadays.
+And it’s in everything.
+But what exactly is CBD?
+Well it occurs naturally in hemp and marijuana plants.
 Just like THC—the stuff in a weed plant that gets you high—it’s all natural and in abundance.
 In fact CBD is the most abundant non-psychoactive cannabinoid found in cannabis.
 And because it doesn’t deliver the high of THC or tetrahydrocannabinol it’s being heavily investigated as effective medicine.
 But what is CBD exactly and why are doctors so interested in experimenting with it as medicine?

 What is CBD?

 CBD or cannabidiol is one of more than 60 compounds found in a marijuana plant that belong to a class of molecules called cannabinoids.
 Like THC, CBD levels vary in different marijuana plants.
 For years breeders worked with various marijuana strains to create the most psychoactive, the most mind-blowing weed possible.
 We’re talking strains like Blue Dream, Chem Dawg, Green Crack and OG Kush—just dripping with tons of sparkling THC crystals.
 But because there are so many other chemicals contained within the herb like CBD that have myriad beneficial and healing effects on the body, breeders are focusing on creating new strains to deliver these benefits without the high.
 In fact some breeders have created high CBD strains with virtually no THC in them at all.
 Some of these strains include AC/DC, Cannatonic, Charlotte’s Web, Harlequin and Sour Tsunami.